Geological Engineering (GEOE)

 Fundamentals of rock mechanics, elasticity theory of rock, failure criterion of rocks, laboratory and field testing methods, field instrumentation, the applications of rock mechanics in mining, tunneling and rock slopes engineering, and the applications of numerical methods in rock mechanics.
 Prerequisite: GEOE 323 and ENGR 203.
 F.

 GEOE 591.
-Advanced Hydrocarbon Extraction in Engineering.
+Advanced Subsurface Energy Recovery in Engineering.
 3 Credits.

-This course describes technologies that can be applied to further recover underground energy resource, include renewable geothermal resource, hydrogen, and other hydrocarbons - oil/gas, that cannot be produced by primary or second extraction.
-Development of these processes requires significant technological advances in our understanding of underground mining from hydrocarbon reservoirs and may be the stimulus for future technological development.
-Prerequisite: Background/knowledge of Multivariable Calculus and Introductory Chemistry.
+This course describes technologies that can be applied to further recover from the subsurface energy resource in EOR/EGR and EGS, include renewable geothermal resource, hydrogen storage, CCUS, and hydrocarbons - oil/gas, that cannot be produced by primary or second extraction.
+Development of these processes requires significant technological advances in our understanding of subsurface mining from energy reservoirs and may be the stimulus for future technological development.
+Prerequisite: Background/knowledge of Multivariable Calculus, Introductory Chemistry, and Petrophysics.
 S.

 GEOE 599.
 Doctoral Research.
 1-15 Credits.